 From 9:00 a.m. to 12:00 p.m. on the second Saturday of every month, we will host a volunteer event that focuses on ecological restoration activities including invasive species removal, seed collecting, and native plant installation.
 Volunteers may also be involved with trail maintenance, general clean up, or other tasks that help visitors better enjoy our magnificent natural areas.

-See the Complete Schedule on our events page.
+See the complete schedule and register to volunteer on our events page.

 Tools, water and snacks will be provided.

 Participants should wear appropriate clothing for outdoor work, including long pants and sturdy shoes.

 These events are appropriate for ages 12 and up, unless stated otherwise.